jerturowetz/notes/install-files.md

 ## Set permissions on hosts file

-only system and admin have permission to write to hosts by deafault - be sure to add permission for your user so that things like host updaters and editors can make changes to it without needing to run them as admin
+only system and admin have permission to write to hosts by default - be sure to add permission for your user so that things like host updaters and editors can make changes to it without needing to run them as admin

 ## Via installers